mahshid-alinejad/Project-1/Team Requirements.md

 - Repository includes relevant information and project files.

 - Each team member is responsible for their own uploads to the repository.

-- Team members will communicate and support each other as necessary to ensure the standards above are achieved.